List Filter Input

 Placeholder text is no longer required, but is recommended.
 The placeholder title and subtitle appear until you start typing your actual search query text.
 Without a placeholder, your filter will still work, but will not appear until you start typing your search query text.

 Need more flexibility or dynamically created lists?
 Script Filters are a more customisable alternative for adding dynamic results to Alfred.

 The list items will first inherit the icon set in the workflow's general settings.
 This icon can be overridden by the main List Filter object icon, set at the top of the configuration sheet.
 You can then override with an individual icon for the list item.

 Adding a lot of images to your workflow?
 Keep them small by processing them via an optimisation tool like TinyPNG.

 Workflow Examples Using List Filters

-The Simple To-Do list example uses the List Filter object to allow you to select which to-d! list you'd like to add your task to.
-You can find this workflow example under the [+] button at the bottom of the Workflows sidebar in Alfred's preferences, as one of the Getting Started guides and examples we've included.
+The Simple To-Do list example uses the List Filter object to allow you to select which to-do list you'd like to add your task to.

 Drop a CSV file into the configuration sheet list to add the items in the CSV file to your list.